 Besides actually paying your taxes, one of the biggest tax related stresses for property managers involves 1099-MISC reporting.
 Property managers are required to issue a 1099-MISC tax form for any service provider or owner who receives more than $600 related to their rental business.

-This tax season, the IRS requires everyone to provide a 1099-MISC to their recipients by Feb.
-1, 2016 and to the IRS by March 31, 2016.
+This tax season, the IRS requires everyone to provide a 1099-MISC to their recipients by Jan.
+31, 2019 and to the IRS by April 1, 2019.
+Keep in mind, the April 1st deadline only applies if there is no information in Box 7.
+If there is information in Box 7, the deadline is January 31st.
 The penalties for failing to file 1099s can be very expensive so it is important to understand your obligations when it comes to 1099 requirements for your rental business.